 How to respond if you're asked about salary history (in a locality where the question is not legal)

 One option, if you’re comfortable with it, is to address the illegality of the question directly—but respectfully—and then pivot to a different topic.
 For example: “I don’t think that’s appropriate for us to discuss with the new law, but one thing I would like to talk about is…” and then ask about the office culture or what they would expect someone in this position to have accomplished in their first year.

 Another option is to go straight to the pivot with language like, “Before we talk about salary, I’d like to learn more about the role.
 Could you tell me more about what you would expect someone in this position to have accomplished in their first year?”
 With any luck, your interviewer will have forgotten about salary history by the time they finish answering your question.

-No matter how you choose to handle it in the moment, you can always report the incident if you want.
-Check the law for reporting procedures, or call your elected representatives for help finding those details in the statute.
+No matter how you choose to handle the situation in the moment, you can always report the incident if you want.
+Check the state or local law for reporting procedures, or call your elected representatives for help finding those details in the statute.

 Did you enjoy this post?
 Get more tips from our Interview Q&A series.